wvteijlingen/swift-stubbable/README.md

 ### Configuring global defaults

-You can extend the `StubbableConfig` type to provide default values by adding methods that provide a value for a specific type.
+You can extend the `Stubber` type to provide default values by adding methods that provide a value for a specific type.

 Each method takes following parameter:
-- `type`: The type for which to provide a value.
+- `_ type: [type]`: The type for which to provide a value.
-- `property`: The name of the stubbed property.
+- `_ property: String`: The name of the stubbed property.
-- `index`: The index of the stubbed property.
+- `_ index: Int`: The index of the stubbed property.
 This can be useful to provide unique values per property.
-- `symbol`: The name of the stubbed struct or class.
+- `_ symbol: String`: The name of the stubbed struct or class.

 The following code snippet configures overrides the default values for the `String` and `SignedInteger` type.
 It also provides a value for our custom `Company` type.